At the Project:

 - Germinal spot.

-- Tree Swallow eggs are small, averaging about 1.8 gm at laying, but female
+- Tree Swallow eggs are small, usually weighing about 1.8 gm at laying, but

 - Each egg weighs about one-tenth the weight of the bird laying it, and females

 lay between four and seven eggs, one per day.

 - Producing ripened eggs takes lots of energy and raw materials, which comes

 ultimately from food females must catch.
 This takes time and the right set of

 - Weather must warm up enough to allow a good supply of flying insect food in